splashkit/the-programmers-field-guide/src/content/docs/book/part-1-instructions/2-data/3-guided-tour/01-01-terminal.md

 ---
-title: Terminal Methods
+title: Terminal Procedures/Functions
 sidebar:
-    label: " - Terminal Methods"
+    label: " - Terminal Procedures/Functions"
 ---

 Interacting with the terminal is pretty simple in code.
-There are basically three methods that you need to care about: `write_line`, `write`, and `read_line`.
+There are basically three procedures/functions that you need to care about: `write_line`, `write`, and `read_line`.

 ## Writing to the terminal

-When you want to display something on the terminal, you use either the `write_line` or `write` method.
-There are lots of different versions of these methods which will allow you to pass many values to be output - so we can think of these as having this declaration, where `...` is replaced with data of the different basic data types (integers, numbers, text):
+When you want to display something on the terminal, you use either the `write_line` or `write` procedure.
+There are lots of different versions of these procedures which will allow you to pass many values to be output - so we can think of these as having this declaration, where `...` is replaced with data of the different basic data types (integers, numbers, text):

 ```c++
 void write_line(...);
 void write(...);
 ```

-These methods differ only slightly. `write_line` writes your text, and then starts a new line. `write` on the other hand just stays on the same line.
+These procedures differ only slightly. `write_line` writes your text, and then starts a new line. `write` on the other hand just stays on the same line.
 Here's a table showing the difference:
 <table style="margin: auto; display: table;">
   <tr><th>Example code</th><th>Output</th></tr>
   <tr><td>